home-assistant/home-assistant.io/source/_integrations/elro_connects.markdown

 ### Siren platform

-The siren platform should support Elro Connects Fire, Heat, Smoke, Water and CO alarms.
+The siren platform supports Elro Connects Fire, Heat, Smoke, Water and CO alarms.
 When a siren is turned on manually `test alarm` request will be sent.
 Turning the siren off will send a `silence` request to the device.

 <div class='note info'>